kaplantm/next-js-my-comics/out/static/series/Nightwing Volume 2/issues/35/data.md

 ---
-title: "The Belly of the Beast"
+title: "Escape to Blackgate Part One: The Belly of the Beast"
 start: "September, 1999"
 end: null
 issue: 35